John Vanbiesbrouck

 Internationally, Vanbiesbrouck has represented the United States on several occasions.
 He played in the 1982 World Junior Ice Hockey Championships as well as four IIHF World Championships.
 He was named to the second All-Star team at the 1985 World Ice Hockey Championships.
 He also played in two Canada Cup tournaments, registering the lowest goals against average (GAA) in 1987 and was a back-up goaltender during the Americans' second-place finish in 1991.
 He represented Team USA for the final time in 1998, serving as the back-up on the Olympic ice hockey team.

 Following his playing career, he took over as the head coach and general manager of the Sault Ste.
 Marie Greyhounds.
 However, after using a racial slur referencing team captain Trevor Daley, he resigned.
 Vanbiesbrouck worked as a broadcaster and in hockey-related businesses.
 In 2013, Vanbiesbrouck was named the general manager of the Muskegon Lumberjacks in the Tier I junior United States Hockey League (USHL).
 In 2018, he was hired by USA Hockey as the assistant executive director of hockey operations and would be involved with selecting players for the US national teams.
-In late 2021 Vanbiesbrouck was named General Manager of the U.S. Olympics Men's hockey team.
+In late 2021 Vanbiesbrouck was named general manager of the U.S. Olympics Men's hockey team.

 Early life

-Vanbiesbrouck was born in Detroit, Michigan, he is the youngest of three boys born to a Belgian immigrant bricklayer, Robert Vanbiesbrouck, and an Italian immigrant Sara.
-He grew up with two older brothers; the oldest, Frank, who was also a goaltender in youth hockey.
-He inspired Vanbiesbrouck to play goaltender.
+Vanbiesbrouck was born in Detroit, Michigan, as the youngest of three boys born to a Belgian immigrant bricklayer, Robert Vanbiesbrouck, and an Italian immigrant, Sara.
+He grew up with two older brothers; the oldest, Frank, who was also a goaltender in youth hockey, inspired Vanbiesbrouck to play goaltender.
 John later noted that he learned more about goaltending just from watching Frank than any coaching could, adding that no one ever helped him more to become the player he was.